MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

     ![screenshot](media/942a339b22a3f3ac22d6ef0bd007b57c.jpg)

     If a primary vendor isn’t assigned to an item, (NO VENDOR) will appear in the vendor ID and an error will appear next to the vendor in the tree.
 You must assign a vendor using either the PO tab or Item tab before a purchase order can be generated.
-For information about assigning a vendor, see *Modifying a purchase order using the tabs* on page 154.
+For information about assigning a vendor, see [Modifying a purchase order using the tabs](#modifying-a-purchase-order-using-the-tabs).

     The most recent purchase orders for this vendor are listed at the bottom of the window.
 You can sort the purchase orders in ascending or descending order by clicking the column heading.
 The ascending/descending sort option can be used in any column.